Justin42/dsbuild/README.md

 The responsibilities for each component of the pipeline are as follows:

 - **Readers**: Responsible for acquiring and formatting the data in a unified way to be fed to the preprocessors.
   Readers output a MessageEnvelope stream.
-Each MessageEnvelope contains information about it's parent conversation, in addition to the message itself.
+Each MessageEnvelope contains information about its parent conversation, in addition to the message itself.
 This step *may* be run in parallel for each input.
-Data input from readers must fully fit in RAM.

 - **Preprocessors**: Responsible for preparing the data for merge.
 Multiple preprocessors may be applied sequentially.